At Home with Amy Sedaris: Background

 Sedaris grew up in the 1960s and 1970s in Raleigh, North Carolina and learned to cook at a young age.
 She frequently watched local hospitality shows like WTVD's At Home with Peggy Mann and WRAL's The Bette Elliott Show.
 These shows inspired the initial concept of the show.
 Describing Mann's influence, Sedaris has said, "She would do cooking and crafting, and she would have local people on to talk about their businesses.
 It was very boring and I was obsessed with Peggy Mann.
 I liked the idea of pretending you had a show happening in your home."
 She also researched entertainers like Lawrence Welk and Dinah Shore, as well as vintage educational programs and public access shows, which served as inspiration for the specific tone and off-kilter sensibility of the series.

-Sedaris conceived the show 20 years ago and eventually developed it into a satire on various famous homemakers including Martha Stewart.
+Sedaris had conceived the show many years earlier and eventually developed it into a satire on various famous homemakers including Martha Stewart.